 In contrast, rote learning sight words is extremely inefficient because children don’t develop an understanding of how words are put together and the knowledge isn’t transferable (see beneficial rote learning below).

-There are other potential drawbacks associated with learning whole words that we discuss in more detail in a separate article.
+There are other potential drawbacks associated with rote learning words from their shapes that we discuss in more detail in our article about learning whole words.

 Spelling expert Alison Clarke, has highlighted some of the problems of teaching sight words by rote in her excellent ‘Spelfabet’ website.